Girish-421/Movie-Recommender-System/README.md

+# Prerequisits

+Use command - pip install streamlit //to install dependencies streamlit run app.py //to run the streamlit script

+Lastly export your own similarity.pkl file and use it to run the final model

 # Movie-Recommender-System
 This project implements a movie recommendation system using content-based filtering techniques.
 It utilizes the movie dataset containing information about movie titles, overviews, and genres to suggest similar movies to users based on their preferences.